mhered/cpp_100daysofcode/code/Day100_04-07-23/2_RetrieveAndParseEmail/README.md

 ## Retrieving an email with `curl`

-As discussed in the README of the previous project, [SendGmail](https://github.com/mhered/cpp_100daysofcode/blob/main/code/Day100_04-07-23/SendGmail/README.md), sending and retrieving emails using C++ does not appear very straightforward.
-I was a bit put off by the apparent complexity of libraries such as https://www.vmime.org/ and https://pocoproject.org/index.html, and went for `libcurl`, the C API for the `curl` command.

 First I tried to retrieve an email from my inbox using `curl` directly in the command line, see https://helge.w.uib.no/use-curl-to-read-your-imap-emails/.
 Note that this only worked after I activated two-factor authentication in Gmail settings and created a dedicated app password.
-The process is described in these instructions https://www.spamresource.com/2022/04/lets-send-emailwith-curl.html, which also explain how to send email with `curl` and SMTP, and were the basis for project [SendGmail](https://github.com/mhered/cpp_100daysofcode/blob/main/code/Day100_04-07-23/SendGmail).
+The process is described in these instructions https://www.spamresource.com/2022/04/lets-send-emailwith-curl.html, which also explain how to send email with `curl` and SMTP, and were the basis for project [1_SendGmail](https://github.com/mhered/cpp_100daysofcode/blob/main/code/Day100_04-07-23/1_SendGmail).

 Below is the basic `curl` command to retrieve an email from a Gmail account by `UID`: